 While the idea of a string graph is explicit in the Euler algorithms, we show in this paper that a string graph directly follows from the unitig algorithm as well.
-What this amounts to is a demonstration that the idea of kmers is unnecessary, that one can work directly from the reads, obviating the need for the complex read-based path splitting of Euler and giving rise to a much more space efficient algorithm-one that can scale to a mammalian genome on current hardware.
+What this amounts to is a demonstration that the idea of k-mers is unnecessary, that one can work directly from the reads, giving rise to a much more space efficient algorithm - one that can scale to a mammalian genome on current hardware.
 Our approach requires a transitive reduction step and we give a novel linear expected time algorithm for this in our context.
-We also show how to treat contained reads in an efficient way and how to efficiently solve large parts of the rigorously formulated, minimum cost network flow problem that is our last step with a series of simplifying reductions.
-Finally, the problem of orientation, i.e. that reads can be from either the forward or reverse strand, is addressed and accounted for in our string graph formulation.
+We also show how to treat contained reads in an efficient way and how to efficiently solve large parts of the minimum cost network flow problem that is the last step by making some simple observations.
 This work is a first report on a new line of algorithm development, so we conclude with some preliminary empirical results and a brief discussion of future work.
+T